10 Tips to Avoid Crowds at Mount Rainier in Peak Season

 Have an alternative itinerary ready in case your first-choice spots are too crowded.
 Here are some options:

-• Head to Alder Lake and stop in the historic small town of Elbe for ice cream.
+• Alternatively, you can exit the park altogether and head to Alder Lake, stopping in the historic small town of Elbe for ice cream on your way there.

 • Take a scenic drive on Chinook Pass for breathtaking mountain views, especially near Tipsoo Lake.
 Hike Crystal Peak or the Skookum Flats Trail.